sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 1. *Does ivermectin cure cancer?*
 1. *Is a glass of wine a day good for your heart?*

-The first four are in the "absolutely and more-or-less unequivocally settled knowledge" category, but each one has a vibrant community of "skeptics," some genuine and others opportunistic grifters.
-The wine one tests what they do with a proposition that until recently was contested but widely thought to be true, and is now contested but widely thought false.
+The first four are in the "more-or-less unequivocally settled knowledge" category, but with vocal crowds of dissidents.
+The fifth, the wine one, tests a proposition that until recently was contested but widely thought to be true, and is now contested but widely thought false.

 I wanted to know how the most widely used LLMs respond to these, at a few different levels of sophistication, ranging from a naive open-ended question to a calibrated probability estimate.
-Here's what I found:

-## LLMs tested
+## Testing the Most Widely Used LLMs

 I tested the default model in each of the most widely used consumer AI interfaces:[^models]